mika-archived/text-mesh-creator/README.md

 Blender add-on for creating 3D Text Objects from strings.
 This is a alternative implementation of [this add-on](https://booth.pm/ja/items/1580053).

+## Installation

+1. Download Installation Archive from [BOOTH]().
+2. Open the Preferences window and select `Add-ons` tab
+3. Press `Install` button, select downloaded zip-archive and select `Install Add-on`
+4. Select `Community` tab and enable `Generic: TextMeshCreator`

+## How to use

+1. Open `Layout` , `Modeling` or other 3D View
+2. Expand sidebar and select `TextMesh Creator`
+3. Configure strings, fonts, directory and other options
+4. Press `Generate` button

 ## Available Parameters (Features)

 | Parameter Name          | Type    | Default        | Description                                                                              |